Anton Denikin: Commander-in-Chief

 In January 1919, Denikin assumed the title of Commander-in-Chief of the Armed Forces of South Russia (AFSR).
 During the spring of 1919, his forces checked a major Red offensive in the Donbas region.
 In May, a series of counter-offensives routed the Red armies.
 The army grew rapidly; from May to October 1919, the number of soldiers increased from 64,000 to 150,000.
 On 20 June, Denikin issued the "Moscow Directive", ordering his armies to advance on a broad front with the ultimate objective of capturing Moscow.
 Initially, the offensive was a spectacular success.
 The Whites took the cities of Kharkov, Tsaritsyn, Kiev, Kursk, and, on 30 September, Voronezh and Orel.
 By October, Denikin's forces were within 350 kilometres (220 miles) of Moscow.
 However, his armies were overstretched, their supply lines were precarious, and their rear was plagued by peasant uprisings, particularly the anarchist movement of Nestor Makhno.

 The advance into Ukraine was also accompanied by waves of brutal antisemitic pogroms, primarily carried out by Cossack units of the Volunteer Army.
 Denikin was not personally antisemitic and issued orders forbidding pogroms, but they were not enforced.
-He believed that Jews were collectively responsible for the "crimes" of the Bolsheviks and that this justified the "excesses" that occurred.
 His propaganda agency, Osvag, was transformed into a rabidly antisemitic organization which spread vicious propaganda and tolerated extremists in its ranks.
 The pogroms, which resulted in tens of thousands of deaths, devastated Jewish communities, undermined the discipline of the White Army, and discredited the movement internationally.